 - Identifying and prioritising sites of greatest conservation importance in Paraguay;

-- Monitoring the fragmentation of the main eco-regions in Paraguay, including Atlantic Rainforest, Cerrado, Misiones’ Grasslands, Pantanal, and Chaco;
+- Monitoring the fragmentation of the main eco-regions in Paraguay.
+These include Atlantic Rainforest, Cerrado, Misiones’ Grasslands, Pantanal, and Chaco;

 - Integrating social and economic development with ecological requirements in areas of conservation importance;